loum/makester/README.md

 ## Overview
 Centralised repository for common tasks that you use everyday in your coding projects.

 Created in response to a proliferation of disjointed Makefiles over the years.
 Now, projects can follow a consistent infrastructure management pattern that is version controlled and easy to use.

-If you're into [3 musketeers](https://3musketeers.io/) and use Docker, `docker-compose` or Python virtual environments and `make` regularly then read on.
+If you're into [3 musketeers](https://3musketeers.io/), work with multi-container applications or Python virtual environments and `make` regularly then read on.

 The `Makester` project layout features a grouping of makefiles under the `makefiles` directory:
 ```